calemhoffman/digios/analysis/working/000README.txt

 As you can see, there are many files in "working".
 To start with, you need to check/edit few things

+0) the symbolic link /anlysis/root_data

+        This is where the root file will be stored.

 1) GeneralSortMapping.h

         This is the detector Mapping.